Most people will pack their motorhome away for the chilly winter months – but it doesn’t have to be that way with a winterised motorhome.

 Some high-end motorhomes will have heated elements to prevent waste water tank freezing as standard.

-A winterised motorhome will have high grade insulation on all pipes.
+‘Winterised motorhome’ means that a motorhome will have high grade insulation on all pipes.
 Motorhomes with double floors don’t need pipe insulation as such.
 On other vehicles, concentrate your efforts on the pipes which are flush with the exterior walls.